CurlSudoBash/LimeLight/README.md

 * Medic - One who is responsible for providing first-aid treatment to the victims
 * Lifter - One who removes wreckage and pulls out victims from underneath

 There are only 3 roles in the initial draft but the infrastructure of the application would be such that it would allow defining any number of custom roles as per the requirements.

 Now comes the allocation of manpower.
-The manpower requirements of each zone would be estimated using machine learning.
+The manpower requirements of each zone would be estimated using **machine learning**.
 For Ex:- A rescue zone containing 10 people might require 2 scouts, 5 lifters and 4 medics.
 In case the prediction is a bit off the mark, the rescue worker would have the full accessibility to change the requirements of a zone then and there.

-An user using this application will be able to perform the following tasks:-
+A user using this application will be able to perform the following tasks:-

 * View which zones are assigned to which users in the Map Overlay Mode
 * Assign himself to a zone and move out to help those in need